InnovationRobotics/slrctools/README.md

 The file adc2std.py contains the implementation of the node adc2std that converts the arduino topic:
  * /adc

 to:
  * /arm/height, /arm/shortHeight, /arm/blade/Imu

+This node is needed only for the real car.
 For this last file, you need to install rosserial_arduino.